matsonj/last-man-standing/pages/index.md

   count(picks.*) as entries,
   odds.odds,
   CASE WHEN results.result = 'win' THEN 'survived'
-    WHEN results.result = 'loss' THEN 'eliminated'
+    WHEN results.result = 'loss' OR picks.team = 'NO PICK' THEN 'eliminated'
     ELSE 'tbd' END
   AS chart_series,
   odds.ML,